YashwinTapdiya/git_it/README.md

   - every commit has a unique id that git can use to track diff
   - git log will give id, author and time of particular commit

+## Remote (GitHub)

+- git remote:

+  - this will show which remote repo is linked to local project
+  - to connect local code to github-> git remote add origin https://github.com/YashwinTapdiya/git_it.git
+  - git remote -v-> this will give url also
+  - git remote show origin-> this provides additional info about repo

+- git push:

+  - this will take code in our local repo and upload it up to remote repo
+  - git push -u origin master-> takes name of remote repo and branch which we want to push
+  - "-u" flag is used to set origin as the upstream remote in git config so git pull can be used without any arguments in the future.

+- git merge:

+  - git fetch-> this fetchs changes locally
+  - git merge-> it takes two diff branches and merge them together

+- git pull:

+  - this allows us to combine fetch + merge commands
+  - if we have any uncommited changes in local repo git pull will fail(not overwrite local changes)
+  - either commit the local changes first or use stash

+- git clone:

+  - git clone <repo link> -> this will copy all the file in remote and write them to local machine
+  - it keeps reference to original repo